 PROCESSING OF PARENTERAL PREPARATION

-Following steps are involved in the processing of parenteral preparation:
+The following steps are involved in the processing of parenteral preparation:

-1. Cleaning of containers, closures and equipments.
+1. Cleaning of containers, closures, and equipment.

 2. Collection of materials.